 Let me know what you think of this soup! 🥣 You can rate ⭐️ and review the recipe below.
 You can also tag me with your images on social media @lambertslately.

-Slow Cooker Corn Chowder
+Crock Pot Corn Chowder

 Ingredients

-- 16 oz frozen shredded hash browns not thawed
+- 16 oz frozen shredded hash browns (not thawed)

 - 10.5 oz cream of chicken soup